 These projects come in all shapes and sizes.
-You can join for any lenght of time – from a week to 6 months (or even longer).
+You can join for any length of time – from a day, a couple of weeks, to months (or even longer).
 Why not try a holiday with a difference or join a project as part of a longer trip away?
 Learn how to gather data on the health of coral reefs, or ensure baby turtles make it to the sea.
 Help scientists conduct research into sharks and manta rays, or discover new information on whale migration routes.
 Count seabirds, plant mangroves, build artificial reefs, the list goes on…

 As well as making a difference to the ocean and its inhabitants, you can also make a difference to yourself.
 Learn new skills or take part in environmental projects such as beach cleans and recycling schemes.
 Strenghten your C.V. with an NGO internship or educate local communities on the importance of marine conservation.
 Why not give scuba diving a go?
 Or gain more dive certifications all the way up to divemaster.